Aiden-Peace300/Aiden-Peace300/README.md

 Saddleback College Honor Alumni with an A.S. in Computer Science.
 NASA L'SPACE MCA Alumni, summer 2021.
 NASA NPWEE Alumni, spring 2022.
 Currently, Aiden is a student at LearningFuze Accelerating Learning Programming atmosphere and is an innovative developer with a deep passion for programming.

 * 🌍  I'm based in Orange County CA
-* ✉️  You can contact me at [aidenpeace300@gmail.com](mailto:aidenpeace300@gmail.com)
+* ✉️  You can contact me at [aidenpeacecodes@gmail.com](mailto:aidenpeacecodes@gmail.com)
-* 🚀  I'm currently working on React!
+* 🚀  I'm currently working on a react-based project!
-* 🧠  I'm learning React
+* 🧠  I'm learning React.js, Node.js, and Express.
-* ⚡  Fun fact: I have been training in Muay Thai for a year
+* ⚡  Fun fact: I have been training in Muay Thai for a year.

 ### Skills